-Every year, some 47,000 women die from backstreet abortions; Laia Abril wants to blow the veil of secrecy off the experience, and is talking and signing books at Paris Photo this weekend
+Every year some 47,000 women die from backstreet abortions; Laia Abril wants to blow the veil of secrecy off the experience, and is signing books at Photo London next week

 Laia Abril is no stranger to themes of distress.
 Bulimia, coping with the death of a child, the asexual community, virtual sex-performer couples – these are all topics that the Barcelona-based photographer has explored and attempted to demystify with her multi-layered, story-based practice.
 The subjects she tackles are complex and provocative, but ones she is able to connect with by way of female empathy, “where I can be involved emotionally”, she says.

 Her most extensive work to date explores the struggle of eating disorders and is divided into chapters, starting with a short film titled A Bad Day.
 Next came Thinspiration, a self-published fanzine exploring and critiquing the selfie culture used by the pro-ana community; and finally The Epilogue, which follows an American family in the aftermath of losing their daughter to bulimia.